Skip to main content

 4 Ways to Make Sense of Your Life

-When asked about what their meaning in life is, most people go into a rambling monologue about the sources that create meaning in life such as family, relationships, work, hobbies, spirituality, etc. Or, after a nervous chuckle, they try to change the subject.
+When asked about their meaning in life, most people launch into a rambling monologue about the sources that create meaning in life, such as family, relationships, work, hobbies, and spirituality.
+Or, after a nervous chuckle, they try to change the subject.
 Truthfully, what exactly meaning in life means is not easy to define and, not surprisingly, meaning in life often gets confused with other states of mind or psychological constructs.
-It gets mixed up with happiness (which is more akin to pleasure and immediate satisfaction), identity (which involves a more global sense of self), well-being (which is more reflective of quality of life), and search for meaning (which involves seeking meaning) (Hill, 2018).
+It gets mixed up with happiness (which is more akin to pleasure and immediate satisfaction), identity (which involves a more global sense of self), well-being (which is more reflective of quality of life), and the search for meaning (which involves seeking meaning) (Hill, 2018).

 Why is this abstract concept of meaning in life so important?
 Research shows that having meaning in life helps you interpret and organize your experiences, build a sense of your own worth, identify what matters to you, and direct your energies more effectively.
-Having a greater sense of meaning in life is associated with a greater sense of well-being, sense of coherence, self-transcendence, resiliency, optimism, self-esteem, longevity, and perceived social support (Heisel & Flett, 2016).
-Higher levels of meaning in life predict lower levels of depression and several studies have used interventions to enhance one’s sense of meaning in life (e.g., logotherapy and meaning-centered therapy) and demonstrated a reduction in depressive symptoms (Duggal, 2018).
+Having a greater sense of meaning in life is associated with a higher sense of well-being, coherence, self-transcendence, resilience, optimism, self-esteem, longevity, and perceived social support (Heisel & Flett, 2016).
+Higher levels of meaning in life are associated with lower levels of depression, and several studies have employed interventions to enhance one’s sense of meaning in life (e.g., logotherapy and meaning-centered therapy), demonstrating a reduction in depressive symptoms (Duggal, 2018).

 Social psychologist Roy Baumeister has noted that people require life to make sense in at least four basic ways (Baumeister, 1991).
 These four ways or needs are:

-3. Efficacy: This is the sense of having control over events and that you are making a difference and feel strong and capable.
-Goals and values may steer you towards a particular action path but if it lacks challenge and is too easy, then there is little sense of efficacy.
-Believing that one has control makes one feel good and, in contrast, prolonged or severe experiences of inefficacy lead to learned helplessness, a harbinger of depression.
-While you can try to control the environment you are in, this may not always be possible.
-This is where interpretive control comes in to the picture.
-Interpretive control is changing yourself to fit the environment by interpreting and understanding that you have a sense of control over an event even if you cannot do anything about it.
-A psychological construct that taps into your intrinsic motivation for efficacy is flow - a state of joy and satisfaction in which a person feels that their activity matches their skill set, it being neither too hard and nor too easy.
+3. Efficacy: This is the sense of having control over events and that you are making a difference, and feel strong and capable.
+Goals and values may steer you towards a particular action pat,h but if it lacks challenge and is too easy, then there is little sense of efficacy.
+Believing that one has control makes one feel good, and, in contrast, prolonged or severe experiences of inefficacy lead to learned helplessness, a harbinger of depression.
+While you can control the environment you are in, this may not always be possible.
+This is where interpretive control comes into the picture.
+Interpretive control is changing yourself to fit the environment by interpreting and understanding that you have a sense of control over an event, even if you cannot do anything about it.
+A psychological construct that taps into your intrinsic motivation for efficacy is flow—a state of joy and satisfaction in which a person feels that their activity matches their skill set, being neither too complex nor too easy.

 4. Self-worth: This is the need to have some claim on respect – both self-respect and respect of others.
-Self-worth is not a binary all-or-none construct but depends on several attributes such as meaningful roles in life (father, husband, brother, sister, etc.), general state of emotions, skills and abilities, perspectives and core beliefs, ethics and morals, character traits, and temperament.
+Self-worth is not a binary all-or-nothing construct, but rather depends on several attributes, including meaningful roles in life (such as father, husband, brother, or sister), general state of emotions, skills and abilities, perspectives and core beliefs, ethics and morals, character traits, and temperament.
 At times, especially when feeling depressed, people start to harbor a skewed negative view of their self-worth based on their inadequate performance in one or more life domains such as work or relationships.
 Recognizing that self-worth is not dependent on just one or two attributes gives you more meaning in life when you are going through a rough patch.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.